3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-It is hard to tell the difference between phase errors and source structure in the visibilities, but it helps to balance between choosing a longer interval to optimise S/N, and too long an interval (if possible the phase changes by less than a few tens of degrees).
-The phase will change most slowly due to source structure on the shortest baseline, Mk2&Pi, but you should also check that the longest baselines (to Cm) to ensure that there is enough S/N. Plot phase against time, averaging all channels per spw (see listobs for the number of channels).
+It is difficult to distinguish between phase errors and source structure in the visibilities, but it is beneficial to balance between selecting a longer interval to optimise S/N and using an excessively long interval (if possible, the phase changes by less than a few tens of degrees).
+The phase will change most slowly due to source structure on the shortest baseline, Mk2&Pi, but you should also verify the longest baselines (to Cm) to ensure there is sufficient S/N. Plot the phase against time, averaging all channels per spw (refer to listobs for the number of channels).

 xaxis='***',